rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 $$ A \cdot B = \left[ \begin{array}{cc}A_{11} \cdot B_{11} + A_{12} \cdot B_{21} & A_{11} \cdot B_{12} + A_{12} \cdot B_{22} \\ A_{21} \cdot B_{11} + A_{22} \cdot B_{21} & A_{21} \cdot B_{12} + A_{22} \cdot B_{22}\end{array} \right] $$

-If the number of ranks is higher, each rank needs data from one row and one column to complete it's operation.
+If the number of ranks is higher, each rank needs data from one row and one column to complete its operation.

 #### Load Balancing

-Even if the data is structured in a regular way and the domain is decomposed such that each CPU (or core) can take charge of roughly equal amount of the sub-domain, the work that each CPU (or core) has to do may not be equal.
+Even if the data is structured in a regular way and the domain is decomposed such that each CPU (or core) can take charge of roughly equal amounts of the sub-domain, the work that each CPU (or core) has to do may not be equal.
 For example, in weather forecasting, the 3D spatial domain can be decomposed in an equal portion.
 But when the sun moves across the domain, the amount of work is different in that domain since more complicated chemistry/physics is happening in that domain.
 Balancing this type of loads is a difficult problem and requires a careful thought before designing a parallel algorithm.

 ## Communication Patterns